-How to move
+How to get around

-- Boats and ferries
+- Ships and Ferries

-- Car and motorcycle
+- Car and motorbike rental

-- The motorway network
+- The highway network

 The distance of the route is almost 100 kilometers, while to reach Mazara del Vallo, always starting from the Sicilian capital, you need to travel about 120 kilometers.
-For both highways is not expected to pay the toll.
-From Palermo to Catania, you can redirect the A19 towards the SS-121 until near Lercara Friddi Li (Bivio Manganaro) and then reach the SS-189 allows you to head to Agrigento.
-The total distance of the Palermo-Agrigento is about 125 km.
-Finally from Catania, along the E45 to the south, you can take the SS-114 that permits you to reach Syracuse.
-The total distance between the two cities is about 70 kilometers.
-From Catania’s ring road E45 also the SS-194 / SS-514 for the city Ragusa: the distance is about 90 Km.
+There is no toll payment for both highways.
+From Palermo in the direction of Catania it is possible to deviate from the A19 towards the SS-121 until near Lercara Li Friddi (Bivio Manganaro) and then reach the SS-189 which allows you to head towards Agrigento.
+The total distance of the Palermo-Agrigento route is about 125 kilometers.
+Finally from Catania, traveling the E45 south, you can take the SS-114 which allows you to reach Syracuse.
+The total distance between the two cities is approximately 70 kilometers.
+From the ring road of Catania E45 also the SS-194 / SS-514 leaves for the city Ragusa: the distance is about 90 Km.